 Timber stringer bridges are simply a series of parallel wooden beams or logs carrying a deck.
 They have been used since the earliest days of settlement in North Carolina.

 Timber stringer bridges have the advantage of using an abundant natural material, but are limited in span length (about 25 feet maximum) and deteriorate rapidly unless the wood is treated.
-Untreated wood is generally regarded as having a lifespan of ten years in North Carolina's climate.
+Untreated wood generally has a lifespan of 10 years in North Carolina's climate.
 The most common treatment since about 1900 has been creosote, which extends the life of the wood on average to between 25 and 35 years, although some bridges have been known to last considerably longer.

-According to the Historic Bridge Inventory, more than 570 timber stringer bridges have pre-1961 dates of construction, but most have very little, if any, original fabric, because individual members are replaced in-kind as part of routine maintenance.
+According to the Historic Bridge Inventory, more than 570 timber stringer bridges have pre-1961 dates of construction.
+Most have very little, if any, original fabric, because individual members are replaced when they deteriorate as part of routine maintenance.

 Today, timber stringer bridges remain one of the most common bridge types built on secondary roads.
 These bridges continue a long-lived technology but are composed of modern replacement material.